 Check with co-workers to determine if they are doing something to produce an odor.
 If a leaking gas cylinder is suspected, handle it as described in Section 2.G.8.d.
-If an immediate source can not be found in the laboratory, check the hallway and adjacent laboratories to determine if the odor is widespread or if the source is obvious.
+If an immediate source cannot be determined in the laboratory, check the hallway and adjacent laboratories to determine if the odor is widespread or if the source is obvious.